RUCAIBox/RecBole-CDR/README.md

 * **Free and rich training strategies**:
     Our library provides four basic training modes for cross-domain-recommendation, and supports users to customize and combine them.
 * **Extensive cross-domain-recommendation algorithm library**:
-    Based on unified data structure and free training strategies, cross-domain-recommendation algorithms can be easily equipped and compared with others.
+    Based on unified data structure and rich training strategies, cross-domain-recommendation algorithms can be easily implemented and compared with others.

 ## Requirements